Jiyao17/jiyao17.github.io/_pages/about.md

 # News
+**10-2024**  Our paper on topology design for quantum networks was accepted by SECON 2024!
-**10-2024**  Our paper on group-based federated learning was accepted by Trans. on Cloud Computing!
+**10-2024**  Our paper on group-based federated learning was accepted by Transactions on Cloud Computing!
 **08-2024**  Our paper on federated learning and blockchain was accepted by VTC2024-Fall!
 **05-2024**  Our paper on hybrid quantum-classic optimization was accepted by ICCCN 2024!
 **05-2024**  Our paper on satellite-based entanglement distribution was accepted by IEEE Network!